nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 >MMDS in R statistical software is used to identify which chromosomes likely contain homologous blocks of genomes (i.e. supergenes, Marian fragments etc.).

-After the last step we should now have a file called ```sample_input_pres_abs.csv``` which is used in R to identify which chromosomes have many landmarks in common.
+After the last step we should now have a 4.69 MB file called ```sample_input_pres_abs.csv``` which is used in R to identify which chromosomes have many landmarks in common.
 The first few lines of this file should look like:

 ```
 chromosomes,uces